-Punch down the dough down and transfer it to a clean floured surface.
-Sprinkle flour generously on the dough and roll it into a 1/4 inch thick rectangle, making sure that the bottom of the dough doesn’t stick to the surface.
+Punch the dough down and transfer it to a clean floured surface.
+Sprinkle flour generously on the dough and roll it into a ¼ inch thick rectangle, making sure that the bottom of the dough doesn’t stick to the surface.

 Spread an even layer of the cinnamon filling on the dough and cut off the sides (creating a rectangle).

-Remove the towel, and bake the pumpkin cinnamon rolls in a 180c (350f) oven for 15-17 minutes or until the tops of the rolls are a bit browned.
+Remove the towel, and bake the rolls in a 180c (350f) oven for 15-17 minutes or until the tops of the rolls are a bit browned.

-Top the warm pumpkin cinnamon rolls with the maple cream cheese glaze and serve!
+Top the warm rolls with the maple cream cheese glaze and serve!

 - Use room temperature ingredients.
 It is important that you use room-temperature ingredients like eggs and milk.
 This step ensures that your dough mixes into a homogenous mixture and bakes perfectly.